spaenleh/blog/src/pages/index.md

 ---
 permalink: /index.html
-title: ' Eleventy Excellent'
+title: "Spaenleh"
-description: 'Eleventy starter using modern CSS, fluid type, fluid spacing, flexible layout and progressive enhancement.'
+description: 'Welcome to my personal site.
+This is where I post random things about programming, photography and cooking.'
 layout: 'home'
 blog:
   title: 'Blog'